Abdul-Sayed/angular-new-notes/notes.md

 In AppModule,
-    import {HttpClientModule} from '@angular/common/http' and add HttpClientModule to imports[] In the component making fetch calls,
-    import {HttpClient} from '@angular/common/http'
+    import {HttpClientModule} from '@angular/common/http' and add HttpClientModule to imports[] In the component making fetch calls, inject the HttpClient service dependency into the constructor import {HttpClient} from '@angular/common/http'
     constructor(public http: HttpClient) {}

+fetches are usually made upon component mounting
     ngOnInit() {
-      this.http.get('URL')
+      const obs = this.http.get("https://jsonplaceholder.typicode.com/todos/1");   //==> setup a subscription to observe for incoming data obs.subscribe(() => console.log("Got the response"));     //==> callback to observer.subscribe() fires when the (async) observer resolves with the data
     }

 ## Routes